neuroidss/lab-governance/README.md

 - Facilitating team learning
 - Coaching people out of underperformance
 - Coaching partners in GTD on request
+- Following up with Partners on sick leave about the Partner's health status and expected next work day

 Domains:
 - Employee/Partner compensation